m1cr0lab-esp32/sleep-modes/docs/04-time-control.md

 In this way, the illumination time of an LED remains independent of the selected frequency.

 Well now, all that's left to do is to add the end-of-cycle waiting mechanism.
-To do this, simply calculate the difference between the current date and the start date of the cycle, and check that it does not exceed the total duration `WAIT_PERIOD` of a cycle.
+To do this, simply calculate the difference between the current date and the start date of the cycle, and check that it does not exceed the `WAIT_PERIOD` duration of a cycle.

 This calculation is performed in a `do {} while();` waiting loop, after all the tasks to be performed in the cycle have been completed.
 And when the end of a cycle is reached, the start time of the new cycle is saved and the number of cycles performed is incremented: